 If your yard is suffering from the wrath of a groundhog, you can use fences as a simple and effective way to stop them from damaging your yard.

-To keep fencing remain effective, ensure it goes up to 3 to 4 feet in the ground and install an “L-shaped” fence to prevent groundhog dig around.
+To keep fencing remain effective, ensure it goes up to 3 to 4 feet in the ground and install an “L-shaped” fence to prevent groundhog digging around.

 Some people recommend using chicken wire, but that becomes ineffective if the groundhog finds any small opening to dig underneath it.